g-orgo/bot-messagecatcher/README.md

 # THE NICEST README.md FILE YOU'VE SEEN ALL TIME.
 Hello!

 I've created this bot to show some of my programming skills (job interview issues 😛).
 This README file will talk about some of the mind/working flow i choose to.
 TMIJS, Express and Spotify-web-api will need to be installed at your machine with NodeJS.
-If you haven't download it yet go do it and then you go through this documentation and don't forget to check if you has already installed the module you're studying!
+If you haven't download it yet go do it, and then you go through this documentation and don't forget to check if you has already installed the module you're studying!

 ```
 	npm install <YOUR_MODULE>